Yashvi2874/selection_sort_visualizer/README.md

 ## 📌 Summary

 This project transforms the abstract logic of sorting algorithms into an **interactive and visually engaging learning experience**, combining algorithmic accuracy with thoughtful UI design.
 It also serves as a strong demonstration of **frontend visualization skills and algorithmic thinking**.

----

-## 📄 License

-This project is open-source and available for educational use.